7.19.13

 7.15.13

-when submerging underground, one's spatial sense of the city shifts totally due to hyper-functional, single-focus, 1-point perspectival spaces around every corner.
-If we could rebuild Istanbul, is this what it would look like?when submerging underground, one’s spatial sense of the city shifts totally due to hyper-functional, single-focus, 1-point perspectival spaces around every corner.
+when submerging underground, one’s spatial sense of the city shifts totally due to hyper-functional, single-focus, 1-point perspectival spaces around every corner.
 If we could rebuild Istanbul, is this what it would look like?